nhokchihiro/appbio24-tramha/Week09/README-Week9.md

 -h: to include the header
 -q 10: keep the reads with mapping quality over 10
--f 2: keep reads with flag 2 as properly paired reads -F 256: exclude reads with flag 256 as secondary reads -F 2048: exclude reads with flag 2048 as supplementary reads
+-f 2: keep reads with flag 2 as properly paired reads -F 4: exclude reads with flag 4 as unmap
+-F 256: exclude reads with flag 256 as secondary reads -F 2048: exclude reads with flag 2048 as supplementary reads
 ```